 And most importantly of all, remember that these relationships take some time to build.

-Finally, before you start working with your new nanny, make sure you check out my videos on onboarding your new nanny and putting together your family’s nanny binder.
+Finally, before you start working with your new nanny, make sure you have a strong plan for onboarding your new nanny and putting together your family’s nanny binder.